Root Canal Treatments – What to Expect

 Endodontic therapy, “inside the tooth,” is the actual name of the dental procedure frequently referred to as a “root canal.”

-But the phrase “root canal” is frequently used to refer to the procedure.
+However, the phrase “root canal” frequently refers to the procedure.

 What should you know before, during, and after a root canal procedure?